-Click here to add Spaghetti with Pesto & Roasted Tomatoes to your meal planner
+Click here to add Spaghetti with Pesto & Roasted Tomatoes to your client’s meal plan.

 Messy hair, don't care!
 Switch up her 'do by replacing the pesto for tomato or meat sauce.
 You can also use zoodles (zucchini noodles) instead of brown rice pasta! ^_^

 Click here to add Acai Bowl to your client’s meal plan.

 These acai bowls are packed with nutrition and can be super fun to eat when transformed into a dramatic shark scene.
 Let your kids choose what other toppings or elements they want to add to the show.
 The same idea can apply to green smoothies, oatmeal or even soup!